tquadrat/tquadrat.github.io/stuff/gradleHacks.md

 So I used this method to obtain the module name[^groovy]:

-[^groovy]: Sorry, but my Groovy skills are … poor, at best.
+[^groovy]: Sorry, but my Groovy skills are still … poor, at best.
 But of course, the method can be implemented in Groovy, too.

 ```java
 /**